zasshuwu/nogamioka/public/anh-resume.md

 ### Full-Stack Developer &mdash; Contract (1/2021 &mdash; now)

 [Inertial Sensing Lab, Montreal, QC.](https://islab.ca)

+> Physics research lab specializes on inertial and mechanical operations using accelerometer sensors.

 -   Responsible for building and maintaining the project website.
 -   The website is a hub for both internal and public communications, functioning as a knowledge base, blog, archive, and file repository.